Diagonal complexes for surfaces of finite type and surfaces with involution: Diagonal complexes related to holed surfaces: main theorems

 It is defined as follows.
 An element of $\mathcal{BD}_{g, b , n,f+1; n_1,... ,n_b}$ corresponds to some admissible arrangement together with a partition \((S_1,...,S_r)\).
-Eliminate the puncture $f+1$.
-We obtain a collection of diagonals on the surface with $f$ punctures.
+Fill in the hole $f+1$.
+We obtain a collection of diagonals on the surface with $f$ holes.
 Some of the diagonals may become either contractible or homotopic to an edge of \(F\).
 Eliminate them.
 Some of the diagonals may become pairwise homotopy equivalent.
 In each class we leave exactly one that belongs to \(S_i\) with the smallest index \(i\).
 Eventually some of the sets \(S_i\) may become empty in the process.
 Eliminate all the empty sets keeping the order of the rest.
 We obtain an element from $BD_{g, b , n,f; n_1,... ,n_b}$.
 It is easy to check that $A<A'$ implies $\pi(A)\leq \pi(A')$, so the map is indeed a poset morphism.

 The poset morphism extends to a piecewise linear map (we denote it by the same letter $\pi$).